swiftlang/swift-evolution/proposals/NNNN-suppressed-associated-types.md

 The first associated type Element represents the type of value that by which `push` and `pop` must be defined.

-Any type conforming to Queue must define a nested type Element that satisfies the protocol's requirements, of which there are no _explicit_ requirements.
+Any type conforming to Queue must define a nested type Element that satisfies (or _witnesses_) the protocol's requirements for its Element.
+This nested type could be a generic parameter named Element, a typealias named Element, and so on.
 While the conforming type is itself permitted to be noncopyable, its `Element` type has to be `Copyable`:
 ```swift